Joseph Henderson (pilot): Civil War

-During the Civil War, Henderson was a pilot on the steamboat transports Arago and Fulton, running from Newport News, Virginia to Port Royal, South Carolina.
+During the Civil War, Henderson was a pilot on the steamboat transports Arago and Fulton, running from Newport News, Virginia, to Port Royal, South Carolina.

 Henderson was one-quarter owner of the William Bell, a pilot boat built in Greenpoint, Brooklyn, New York, in 1864 and co-owned with other Sandy Hook pilots.
 On August 11, 1864, the William Bell ventured too far out to sea and was captured and burned by the Confederate raiding steamer the CSS Tallahassee.
 Henderson was at sea on another vessel at the time of the capture, acting as pilot for the Government.

 Post-Civil War

-Steamship Tybee

 In December 1869, Henderson offered his services to pilot the steam vessel Tybee out of the port of New York, leaving for San Domingo, Dominican Republic; but the shipmaster refused to employ him.
-The Tybee proceeded to sea without having any pilot of the port on board.
-In the trial, "Henderson v.
-Spofford," a judgment was made in the district court of New York City in favor of Joseph Henderson (plaintiff) for thirty-eight dollars and eighteen cents plus the costs for pilotage fees out of the Port of New York.
+The Tybee proceeded to sea without a pilot of the port on board.
+In a trial, "Henderson v.
+Spofford," a judgment was made in the district court of New York City in favor of Henderson for thirty-eight dollars and eighteen cents plus the costs for pilotage fees out of the Port of New York.

-Brooklyn Bridge

-In 1879, during the construction of the east river bridge, Captain Henderson was called upon as an expert seaman to determine the height of the water span of the Brooklyn Bridge, a new bridge from Brooklyn to New York City.
-He testified to the Assembly Sub-Committee on Commerce and Navigation, as to the difficulties masters of ships would experience in bringing their ships under the bridge when completed.
+In 1879, during the construction of the east river bridge, Henderson was called upon as an expert seaman to determine the height of the water span of the Brooklyn Bridge, a new bridge from Brooklyn to New York City.
 Another witness, Edward W. Serrell, who was a civil engineer, said that he had examined the plan and sections of the bridge and that the calculations of the assumed strength of the bridge were not accurate; and the effect of gales or wind would have upon the structure and upon foot passengers.
 There was a fear of cars being overthrown and woman being raised by the wind and cast over the railing.

-Sandy Hook Pilot Boat Company

-In 1883, Henderson was friends with Captain Walter Brewer, Henry Seguine, William J. Barry, and Captain Josiah Johnson.
-On August 30, 1883, they started the Sandy Hook Pilot Boat Company to have ownership and control of vessels and equipment for the use of pilots in the New York Harbor and water ways of Sandy Hook.
+In 1883, Henderson, Walter Brewer, Henry Seguine, William J. Barry, and Josiah Johnson started the Sandy Hook Pilot Boat Company to have ownership and control of vessels and equipment for the use of pilots in the New York Harbor and water ways of Sandy Hook.
 They received a certificate of incorporation from Albany, New York.
 The capital stock raised was $100,000, which was to be invested in pilot boats and other equipment.
 Their office was in Burling-slip in New York City.
 There was opposition to the project as it was seen as forming a union.
 The new Sandy Hook Pilot Boat company intended to influence legislation of a bill to reduce the pilot fees.